Skip to content

 Conclusion

-If you mostly film yourself speaking, buy height and stability before you buy clever form factors.
-If you mostly travel or post quick social clips, compact and MagSafe-friendly options make more sense.
-Once the footage is recorded, a clean hosting setup matters just as much, which is where SmartVideo becomes the next practical step for teams publishing video on their own site.
+Once the footage is recorded, where it lives matters just as much.
+A clean, ad-free hosting setup is where SmartVideo becomes the next practical step for teams publishing video on their own site.